Start dates

 Career highlights

 As a professionally oriented master’s degree, it is expected that most graduates of this program will go on to careers in leadership and management roles within a variety of health care-related industries.
+There are a wide range of career opportunities in health care and related sectors.

 Hospitals